Votto, Aquino go back-to-back as Reds edge Mets 4-3

 Pete Alonso went deep in the first inning for the second consecutive game, one night after he and the Mets hit seven homers in the series opener for a wild 15-11 victory in 11 innings.
 But the NL East leaders lost yet another pitcher to injury — spot starter Robert Stock exited after one inning — and this time fell short in their comeback bid.

 Miley (8-4) faced runners in every inning except one, but allowed just one past second base after Alonso connected.
-The left-hander finished with a season-high eight strikeouts in 6 1/3 innings, He gave up seven hits, two runs — one earned — and two walks while improving to 4-0 over his last nine starts.
+The left-hander finished with a season-high eight strikeouts in 6 1/3 innings.
+He gave up seven hits, two runs — one earned — and two walks while improving to 4-0 over his last nine starts.

+“I wanted to right the ship a little bit and compete my tail off,” Miley said.
+“I wanted to put us in position to win.
+I didn’t go as deep as I wanted to, but the Mets did a good job seeing a lot of pitches.”

 Miley got help from running catches by right fielder Aquino and NL All-Star left fielder Jesse Winker, both frustrating Michael Conforto.
 Winker punctuated his catch by lightly chest-bumping the wall.